“In the beginning Man created God, and in the image of Man created He him.”Ian Anderson, “Aqualung”

 They lost me at the personification.
 I never could get past it.
 Amid all that is, in the vast and indescribable cosmos, space dust and starshine and towering sequoias that crack the sky, they chose the naked ape as the revelation and manifestation, and my gut reaction was and ever will be, “No, I don’t think so.”

-I was listening to a podcast featuring Rupert Sheldrake, proponent of the concept of morphic resonance, which I don’t really understand, in which he and host Charles Eisenstein talked a bit about scientific reductionism and the idea that if it can’t be measured it doesn’t count.
-Isn’t real.
-Exists only as a figment, an electrical impulse, a chemical reaction.
+I was listening to a podcast featuring Rupert Sheldrake, proponent of the concept of morphic resonance, which I don’t really understand, in which he and host Charles Eisenstein take aim at scientific reductionism and the idea that if it can’t be measured it doesn’t matter.

-The reductionist worldview is, of course, at odds with the notion of God.
+The reductionist worldview is at odds with the notion of God.

 I, too, am at odds with the notion of God, specifically the notion of an anthropomorphic God, more specifically still of a gendered anthropomorphic God.
 Yet I am also at odds with the reductionists, and the idea of a world — a cosmos — denatured and divested of the sacred.